rust-rosetta/rust-rosetta/README.md

 [![Windows Build status](https://ci.appveyor.com/api/projects/status/xtm3xu8j4sou5jst/branch/master?svg=true)](https://ci.appveyor.com/project/Hoverbear/rust-rosetta/branch/master)
 [![Coverage Status](https://coveralls.io/repos/Hoverbear/rust-rosetta/badge.svg?branch=master&service=github)](https://coveralls.io/github/Hoverbear/rust-rosetta?branch=master)

 A repository for completing [this issue on rust-lang/rust](https://github.com/rust-lang/rust/issues/10513).
 This repository contains minimal working code for many simple (and not so simple) tasks.
 New contributors and learners of the language are welcome.
-We will try to work with you to make the code more idiomatic over time.
+We will try to work with you to make the code more idiomatic if you'd like!

+Development is done on the `nightly` channel of Rust.
+You can get this using [`rustup`](rustup.rs).

-> Working on a problem, need some help?
-Drop by #rust-rosetta on irc.mozilla.org.
+This is a project for learning.
+If you're working on a problem and need some help?
+Drop by #rust-rosetta on [irc.mozilla.org](https://kiwiirc.com/client/irc.mozilla.org). *(Note: It's an asynchronous protocol, responses may be slow!)*

 ## Tasks Remaining ##